 A professional discusses her plan for weening off Suboxone with a client.

-How to Ween Off Suboxone
+How to Ween Off From Suboxone

 Consult Your Healthcare Provider